This post has been updated to include the latest reported information from Chinese state media.

 On Jan.
 10, Li began coughing.
 On Jan.
 12, Li was hospitalized.
 His condition deteriorated quickly.
 He was soon on oxygen support and sent to the intensive care unit (ICU) for further treatment.

-Since then, Li appeared in several Chinese media interviews, repeatedly saying, “It’s very important to let the public know the truth,” in order to prevent more people from contracting the virus.
+After that, Li appeared in several Chinese media interviews, repeatedly saying, “It’s very important to let the public know the truth,” in order to prevent more people from contracting the virus.

 On Feb.
 1, he was diagnosed with the virus.
 Both of his parents were also infected.